agustinadeadamo/tina-shop-e-commerce/README.md

 ├── App.js # Main app component that sets up the application's routes and global providers.
 └── index.js # Entry point that initializes the app and renders it to the DOM.

+## Why did I Use Firebase for Authentication?

+Firebase Authentication was chosen for this project due to its simplicity and robust feature set, which allows for quick integration of secure user authentication.
+It supports multiple authentication methods, including email/password and third-party providers like Google and Facebook, making it flexible for future expansions.
+Additionally, Firebase’s seamless integration with other Firebase services, such as Firestore, which aligns well with the needs of this e-commerce platform.

 ## State Management

 ### Why did I use Context API for Login and Modals?